Veritius/rustcraft/packages/README.md

 ## locale
 The `locale` directory stores [Fluent](https://projectfluent.org/) translations, under the `.ftl` extension.
 The game automatically reads all files and places it in an easily accessible Bevy resource.

+It's recommended to prefix your localisation string keys with the name of your package, like this: `rustcraft-core-debug-hello`.
+This prevents overlap with other localisation strings from other packages, as they are all collated during runtime.